Our priorities

 Safe working guidance

-General practice is in under increasing pressure, and we have updated our safe working guide and published a safe working handbook to enable practices to prioritise safe patient care within the present bounds of the GMS contract.
-The new safe working guidance handbook is an evolution of the previous guidance documents from 2016 (Safe working in general practice) and 2018 (Controlling workload in general practice strategy).
+General practice is in under increasing pressure, and we have published updated safe working guide and a safe working handbook to enable practices to prioritise safe patient care within the present bounds of the GMS contract.

 NHS Property Services